bqworks/accordion-slider-jquery/docs/modules.md

 ##### as-padding #####

-Adds a 10 pixels padding to the layer.
+Adds a 10 pixel padding to the layer.

 ##### as-rounded #####